openaps/AndroidAPSdocs/docs/EN/Configuration/MedtrumNano.md

 # Medtrum Nano

-These instructions are for configuring the Medtrum Nano insulin pump. **The Medtrum driver is Planned but not commited for AAPS 3.2 (next version)!**
+These instructions are for configuring the Medtrum Nano insulin pump. **The Medtrum driver is planned but not commited for AAPS 3.2 (next version)!**

 This software is part of a DIY artificial pancreas solution and is not a product but requires YOU to read, learn, and understand the system, including how to use it.
 You alone are responsible for what you do with it.